AsadFattani/Programming-Fundamental-Theory-Assignment/README.md

 -->
 - [x] Create first Template
 - [x] Create a More Dynamic README file.
-- [ ] Make a first pseudocode file
+- [x] Make a first pseudocode file
+- [ ] Make 13 files for questions 1-13

 <p align="right"><a href="#top">back to top ⬆️</a></p>